 Some participants have a garnishment order for unpaid debts or child support.
-Per Wisconsin Statutes Section 49.96, W-2 payments cannot be garnished, however banks must honor garnishment actions ordered by the court.
-Agencies must provide this information to W-2 participants who choose direct deposit of W-2 benefits.
-If the bank garnishes the W-2 benefits, the FEP should advise the participant to seek legal assistance to stop the garnishment.
+Per Wisconsin Statutes Section 49.96, W-2 payments cannot be garnished, however financial institutions must honor garnishment actions ordered by the court.
+Agencies must provide this information to W-2 participants who choose EFT of W-2 payments.
+If the financial institution garnishes the W-2 payments, the FEP should advise the participant to seek legal assistance to stop the garnishment.